umn-impish/umn-detector-code/docs/exact-usage.md

 - DS3231 real-time clock or other 1Hz square wave source
 - Bridgeport board + SiPMs + scintillator with the NRL list mode firwmare
 - RPi CM3+ or other compatible device
+- Radioactive source (for some later steps)

 The steps are in `## heading 2` size

-## flash a microsd with rpi os lite 64 bit using rpi imager
+## 1. Flash a microsd with rpi os lite 64 bit using rpi imager
 You can download the RPi imager from its website: [imager](https://www.raspberrypi.com/software/)

-## boot into the Pi and set up the timezone and localization options via `raspi-config`
+## 2. Boot into the Pi and set up the timezone and localization options via `raspi-config`
+**Ensure the ethernet cable is plugged in**

 - timezone: chicago
 - keyboard: generic, US layout
 - locale: `EN_US`